Lawliar/CO3/README.md

 ## Directory:
 ```
 - USBtest: helper script to send and receive messages through the serial port for debugging purpose
-- benchmark: benchmark that we considered, not used.
 - code_coverage: script that we used to compare code coverage and speed.
 - deps: projects that CO3 is dependent upon
 - firmware: source code for the firmware images used in the paper.